Find the Best Tankless Water Heater Repair Services in USA

 • More Complex Installation: They typically require a more experienced plumber or HVAC technician for installation as well as more extensive plumbing and electrical work.
 These modifications can add complexity and cost.

 • Cold Water Sandwich: You may experience a 'cold water sandwich' effect with a tankless water heater, where a short spurt of cold water comes out before the hot water arrives.
-While a minor inconvenience, this effect can be mitigated with recirculating systems.
+This occurs because cold water sits in the pipes between the heater and the fixture, and it takes a moment for the hot water to reach the tap..
 Talk to an installer about available options.

 • Mineral Buildup (Scale): In areas with hard water, mineral deposits can build up in the heat exchanger and reduce the efficiency of a tankless water heater..
 Regular flushing or the use of a water softener is important for preventing scale buildup.